mariiaonokhina/us-unemployment-analysis/README.md

 ## Overview

+## Overview

 The difference between unemployment and wages across the United States remains a challenge, even as the national economy grows and evolves.
 States with similar economic situations often experience different employment outcomes.
-In this project, we aim to show how the disparities between unemployment and wages are linked to socio-economic factors like education levels, income, and access to job opportunities.
+In this project, we aim to show how the disparities between unemployment and wages are linked to socio-economic factors like education levels, income, cost of living, occupational structure, and access to job opportunities.

-Analyzing these factors with traditional data processing software is difficult because the data involved are massive, complex, and spread across multiple sources such as the U.S. Census Bureau and the Bureau of Labor Statistics.
-Therefore, we will use Big Data technologies such as Apache Spark, Hive, and Dask to integrate and analyze millions of socioeconomic records, aiming to identify meaningful patterns and correlations between education, income, and employment.
-The goal is to better understand how these factors shape labor market stability across states and industries.
+Traditional data processing tools are not well-suited for this task because the datasets are extremely large, come from multiple federal sources, and require substantial preprocessing and integration.
+To address this, we use **Apache Spark (PySpark)** together with **Pandas/NumPy** and distributed file formats (Parquet) to clean, merge, and analyze tens of millions of records from the U.S. Census Bureau and the Bureau of Labor Statistics.
+Our goal is to build a unified dataset and train predictive models (using **PySpark MLlib Gradient-Boosted Trees**) to better understand how economic and demographic factors shape unemployment across states.

 ## Datasets
 1. 2015 - 2023 Labor force data by county, annual averages.
 Link to Dataset: https://www.bls.gov/lau/tables.htm